ThomasF34/orderApi/README.md

 - [x] /users/:id All information of a user (GET)
 - [x] /users/:id/address Address of a user (GET)
 - [ ] /users/:id/usualOrder Usual order of a user (GET)
+- [ ] /users/:id/orders Make order (POST) -> Still have to define body.
+It will
+  contains address and order
+- [ ] /users/:id/card Knows if a card is register or not.
+If no card is registered, the user should not use the Skill to register it.
+(GET)

 ## Local usage